• 12 min read

 It’s critical to find your target customer personas.

 Picture your ideal customer.
 What are their needs?
 What do they value?
 How do they communicate?
 How are they being served now, and how could they be served better?
-Developing a buyer persona profiles your typical or ideal customer so you can target lead efforts more efficiently.
+Developing a buyer persona profiles your typical or ideal customer so you can better understand your customer and therefore target lead efforts more efficiently.

 Once you have your buyer personas, you can move towards targeting your content to them.